rlevy/quantitative-inference-spring-2025/index.markdown

 <!--    <img src="{{ site.url }}{{ site.baseurl }}/assets/images/under_construction.jpg" alt="Quantitative Inference in Brain & Cognitive Sciences, Spring 2025" style="width: 60%; max-width:300px; height:auto; padding-top:10px; padding-bottom:20px;"> -->
     </div>

 The schedule is presently **under construction**.
-In preparation for the class on Wednesday February 5, please review the following concepts:
+On the first day, **Monday February 3**, I will go over some logistics for the class, and introduce a set of core concepts in probability theory that are central to quantitative inference in all sciences and that we will rely on throughout the semester.
+These include:

  - [Probability space](https://en.wikipedia.org/wiki/Probability_space)
  - [Random variable](https://en.wikipedia.org/wiki/Random_variable)